 - If #1 involves a new computer, we will need a working minecraft-init systemd bash script.

 Livecraft is something I care about greatly; however, I don’t want to force myself to run it when it does not meet the expectations I have for the server.
-Simply put, I don’t want to polish a turd and present it as a good experience.
+To put it bluntly, I would rather provide no server than a very poor experience.

 I aim to have Livecraft online in a future date, but I honestly cannot guarantee a date when it will return.
 All I can say for now is that I do intend on bringing it back

 I always find JS benchmarks between browsers, demoing how “fast” XYZ company’s browser is, but they only include a single benchmark (such as Octane).
 One thing I’ve noticed is many sites are beginning to use WebGL elements, and games such as Polycraft are becoming more popular.
 I decided to pit a few common browsers against each other, to show which one is the best for WebGL.

 - Opera (4,740)

 Notice: Livecraft is currently offline until further notice.
 Due to hardware difficulties and lack of funding, a repair is not possible currently and may take up to four weeks to complete.
 I apologize for the inconvenience.